 London, marriage & children

 In London, Oswald played football for London Welsh: "On Saturday last Oswald Owen who has recently left Llanidloes for London appeared on the left wing for the London Welsh in their English Amateur Cup Tie with Hounslow on the latter's ground.
 The Welshmen won by 4 to 2.
 The Morning Leader of Wednesday, commenting on the game, said Owen gave a very creditable display, and is an acquisition to the team.
-The third goal was obtained by Owen.
+The third goal was obtained by Owen."
 [Ibid.
 22 Oct.
 1898] A year later the newspaper reported: "Mr J Oswald Owen, formerly assistant master at the National Schools, has been appointed to a similar post at Westbourne Higher Grade School, Westbourne Park, London, W. There were many applications for the post."
 [Ibid.
 28 Oct.
 1899]

-Oswald returned to Llanidloes in the holidays, when he occasionally played for his old cricket and football teams; presumably, he was the 'Oswald Owen' who, on Boxing Day, 1900, "played a splendid [football] game for the homesters, and the goal he scored was one of the finest efforts seen on the home enclosure" [Ibid.
+For many years Oswald returned to Llanidloes in the holidays and occasionally played for his old cricket and football teams; on Boxing Day, 1900, he "played a splendid [football] game for the homesters, and the goal he scored was one of the finest efforts seen on the home enclosure" [Ibid.
 29 Dec.
-1900] In 1905 he was best man at the wedding of his brother James.
+1900].
+In 1909 he was in Llanidloes to help out with the August Bank Holiday sports events.
+In 1905 he had been best man at the Llanidloes wedding of his brother James.